lizrice/katacoda-scenarios/hello/step2.md

 Next we'll build your app into a container image, and run it as a container.

+**In the terminal you should see a prompt asking for your username on Docker Hub.** This is going to be stored in an environment variable for use in later commands.

 ## Write a Dockerfile

 <pre class="file" data-filename="Dockerfile" data-target="replace">